 - Arthritic joints

-- Post surgical rehabilitation including knee and hip replacements, and shoulder surgery
+- Post-surgical rehabilitation, including knee and hip replacements as well as shoulder surgery

-- Neurological and brain injuries: Strokes rehabilitation, multiple sclerosis, cerebral palsy
+- Neurological and brain injuries, including stroke rehabilitation, multiple sclerosis and cerebral palsy

-- Patients with multiple trauma e.g. Motor vehicle accident recovery
+- Patients with multiple trauma, eg. motor vehicle accident recoveries

 - General exercise